Robust Quadruped Jumping via Deep Reinforcement Learning: Background

 In this section we briefly describe the trajectory optimization framework to generate quadruped jumping motions, as well as the associated jumping controller.
 For full details, please see our prior work~\cite{nguyen2019jumping}.

 The robot model used in the trajectory optimization framework is a simplified sagittal plane quadruped model consisting of 5 links.
+The body link coordinates are represented by the position of the center of mass $[p_x, p_z]$ and the rotational angle (pitch) of the body $\theta$, while the configuration of the other links (limbs) is denoted by $\bm{q}$.
 The optimization problem is divided into 3 contact phases: double contact (pre-flight preparation), single contact (rear-leg), and flight, as shown in Figure~\ref{fig:jumping_phases}.
 The duration of each phase is manually determined based on desired jumping distance and height.

-The resulting discrete time optimization can be formulated as follows:
+At a high level, the resulting discrete time optimization can be formulated as follows:

-where $\bm{x}_k$ is the full state of the system at sample $k$ along the trajectory, $\bm{u}_k$ is the corresponding control input, $J$ and $w$ are final and additive costs to jump to a particular height and distance while minimizing energy, $h$ is the time between sample points $k$ and $k+1$, and $N$ is the total number of samples along the trajectory.
-The function $d$ captures the dynamic constraints, and the functions $\phi(\cdot)$ and $\psi(\cdot)$ capture various constraints on the jumping motions, including joint angle/velocity/torque limits, friction cone limits, minimum ground reaction forces, initial joint and body configurations, pre-landing configuration, final body configuration, and geometric constraints related to the ground and obstacle clearance.
-Details can be found in~\cite{nguyen2019jumping}.
+where $\bm{x}_k=\left[p_{x,k};~p_{z,k};~\theta_{k};~\bm{q}_{k}\right]$ is the full state of the system at sample $k$ along the trajectory, $\bm{u}_k$ is the corresponding control input, $J$ and $w$ are final and additive costs to jump to a particular height and distance while minimizing energy, $h$ is the time between sample points $k$ and $k+1$, and $N$ is the total number of samples along the trajectory.
+The constraints are specified as follows: \begin{itemize} \item The function $d(\cdot)$ captures the full-body dynamic constraints ~\cite{nguyen2019jumping}, which is discretized from